 - Adventure: Hold a treasure hunt.
 Set up scavenger hunts in the woods or use a smartphone for geocaching – hundreds of caches are hidden in the Fraser Valley.
-Learn how at Geocaching.com.

 - Safari: Enjoy scenic walks with animal attractions.
 Try birding at Chilliwack's Great Blue Heron Preserve or Delta’s George C. Reifel Migratory Bird Sanctuary.

 - Climb: Kids love climbing.
-Take little ones to playground rock walls, take family treks up the Squamish Chief and offer older kids practice at indoor climbing gyms.
-Visit Funtopiaworld.com.
+Take little ones to playground rock walls, find a local hiking trail with a challenging incline or offer older kids practice at indoor climbing gyms.

 - Stretch: Yoga is great for calming kids’ minds and strengthening their bodies.
 On a rainy day, put on soothing music, stream a free session and get zen.
-View programs at Doyogawithme.com.

 - Perform: A few balls, hula-hoops and mats can become a big top circus ring.
-Older kids may enjoy circus lessons: there are several schools in the region.
-Learn more at TheCircusLab.ca.